First Costa Rican Republic: Religion

 The 1847 Constitution established the official status of the Catholic Church as the state religion and the prohibition of any other public worship.
 However, the 1848 Constitutional reform despite keeping the official status and the exclusive right to receive public funding, also allowed freedom of religion.
 All other Constitutions kept the state religion status of Catholicism and the duty of the State to funding it, but explicitly established the religious tolerance of the other faiths which was a difference from most of the Constitutions of the previous State of Costa Rica that made Catholicism mandatory.

 The Costa Rican population at the time was very homogenous religiously and almost all of the population was Catholic.
 Freemasonry was introduced in 1865 and soon became popular among the liberal elites, alongside the influential Theosophical Society.
 A series of anti-clerical measures after the consolidation of the Liberal State after 1870 which included the expulsion of the Jesuits and prohibition of all monastic orders, expulsion of Bishop Bernard Thiel, secularization of education and cemeteries, closure of the Santo Tomás University and legalization of divorce and civil marriage caused tensions with the Catholic Church that almost causes a civil uprising during the 1889 Costa Rican general election.
 However, after a while both the Church and the liberal elite found themselves enjoying a certain stability with their respective camps of action thoroughly delimited.

 On June 1, 1902 the first official lodge of the Theosophical Society is founded in the country.
-Further migratory waves of new ethnic groups attracted for economic opportunities or escaping poverty or persecution in their countries made even more diverse the religious landscape including the immigration of Polish Jews, Maronite Lebanese, Buddhist Chinese and Protestant Jamaicans during late 19th and early 20th century.
+Further migratory waves of new ethnic groups attracted for economic opportunities or escaping poverty or persecution in their countries made even more diverse the religious landscape including the immigration of Polish Jews, Maronite Lebanese, Mahayana Buddhist Chinese and Protestant Jamaicans during late 19th and early 20th century.